 -The field transmitters must not be mounted with common elements (isolation valve, etc.).

--It is important to calculate correctly the total PFD (Probability of Failure on Demand) of our system according to IEC-61508.
-Keep in mind that the PFD is directly related to undetected failures so it is easy to understand that, with 2oo3 logic, the probability that some “hidden failures” occurs is higher than in 1oo2, 2oo2 or 1oo1 since we have 3 items.
+-It is important to calculate correctly the total PFDavg (Average Probability of Failure on Demand) of our system according to IEC-61508.
+Keep in mind that the PFDavg is directly related to dangerous undetected failures.

 The system design must be done as a whole including PLC and all field elements.
-Remember that the use of products or components certified for SIL applications does not ensure that the entire system ( “SIS” Safety Instrumented System) is certified.
+Remember that the use of products or components certified for SIL applications is not the only requirement for a Safety Instrumented System (SIS).

 2- Arquitectures of Outputs